What gets logged

 Can I undo an approval or rejection?

 A rejection can be reversed: open the Archive tab in Flagged Orders and click Approve on the rejected row.
-An approval cannot be undone from the log because Alva deletes the FraudCheckAction row after approval.
+An approval cannot be undone from the log because the decision entry is cleared automatically after approval.
 To cut off access on an already-approved order, revoke download access on the Order page and refund or cancel in Shopify.

 How long is the fraud action log retained?

-Rejected FraudCheckAction rows are retained indefinitely, alongside the Purchase.
-They are removed only when the parent purchase or shop record is deleted (cascade delete).
-Approved decisions are not retained as log rows; the audit trail for an approval lives on the Purchase record as fraudCheckPassed = true.
+Rejected decisions are retained indefinitely in the log.
+They are removed only when the order or shop data is deleted.
+Approved decisions are not retained in the log; the approval is visible on the order detail page in the Alva admin.

 Does the customer see anything from the fraud action log?